forcedotcom/source-deploy-retrieve/Registry Variants TODO.md

 1. does it work with packaging
 1. partial delete: deleting a member locally redeploys without that file
 1. partial delete: "removing" a member remotely deletes it locally if present
-1. conflicts get assigned to the correct place
+1. conflicts get assigned to the correct place (both directions)

 ---